Canadian National Vimy Memorial: Memorial construction

 While awaiting the first delivery of stone, Simson noticed that the battlefield landscape features were beginning to deteriorate.
 Seeing an opportunity to not only preserve a portion of the battlefield but also keep his staff occupied, Simson decided to preserve a short section of trench line and make the Grange Subway more accessible.
 Labourers rebuilt and preserved sections of sandbagged trench wall, on both the Canadian and German sides of the Grange crater group, in concrete.
 The workforce also built a new concrete entrance for the Grange Subway and, after excavating a portion of the tunnel system, installed electric lighting.

 Allward chose a relatively new construction method for the monument: limestone bonded to a cast concrete frame.
 A foundation bed of 11,000 tonnes of concrete, reinforced with hundreds of tonnes of steel, served as the support bed for the memorial.
 The memorial base and twin pylons contained almost 6,000 tonnes of Seget limestone.
 Sculptors carved the 20 approximately double life-sized human figures on site from large blocks of stone.
 The carvers used half-size plaster models produced by Allward in his studio, now on display at the Canadian War Museum, and an instrument called a pantograph to reproduce the figures at the proper scale.
 The carvers conducted their work year-round inside temporary studios built around each figure.
 The inclusion of the names of those killed in France with no known grave was not part of the original design, and Allward was unhappy when the government asked him to include them.
 Allward argued that the inclusion of names was not part of the original commissioning.
-Through a letter to Canadian Battlefields Memorials Commission in October 1927, Allward indicated his intention to relegate the names of the missing to pavement stones around the monument.
+Through a letter to the Canadian Battlefields Memorials Commission in October 1927, Allward indicated his intention to relegate the names of the missing to pavement stones around the monument.
 The collective dismay and uproar of the commission forced Allward to relent and incorporate the names of the missing on the memorial walls.
 The task of inscribing the names did not begin until the early 1930s and employed a typeface that Allward designed for the monument.